jcherven/jummidark.vim/README.md

 colorscheme jummidark
 ```

-There's also a somewhat incomplete light theme included called `jummilight`.
-It's not as polished as the dark one, and might never see any more updates.
-If it's a good starting point for something you'd like, consider forking.
+There's also a WIP light theme included called `jummilight`.
+It's not as polished as the dark one.
+I poke at it every few months when I switch to light themes for no reason.

 Included is a separate `jummidark-nobg` which sets the `Normal` background to `NONE`.
 If you're using a custom terminal background that uses transparency or a color that you prefer, setting this one as `colorscheme` will let that work properly.